New York man arrested in Miami Beach with stolen truck, 7 dogs in ‘inhumane conditions’: Cops

 A 2021 white Ram ProMaster 2500 U-Haul was spotted entering Miami Beach via the MacArthur Causeway and traveling eastbound before turning north on Alton Road and then east on Ninth Street, the report stated.

-Police said they conducted a felony stop in a municipal parking lot along the 400 block of Ninth Street.
+Local 10 exclusively obtained body camera video of that moments police conducted a felony stop in a municipal parking lot along the 400 block of Ninth Street after they noticed a large dog and heard other dogs.

 They said Freeman parked in a space and complied with commands to exit the truck, walking backward toward officers before being detained.